MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 ## Assignment

-Below is a list of HTTP requests we want you to try and make with [postman](https://www.postman.com/).
-Collect the results that you get back from the server as each response is a puzzle piece that will form a message just for you.
+Below is a URL.
+Can you make an HTTP request to that URL using [postman](https://www.postman.com/)?
+Read the instructions that you get back from the server as each response is a different challenge piece that will lead to a final puzzle on https://applied.whitehat.org.uk.

 1. Make a GET request to https://http-challenge.whitehatcoaches.org.uk/
 1. Follow the instructions you receive from the response